 The amount of decisions that are made during the mixing process numbers in the thousands, and the final mix has an enormous impact on the way your song will be interpreted.
 A good mix will help people appreciate your song for the genius that it is.

 Mixing is a subject that requires much more space than we have here, but a good start would be this video series where you can learn how to start mixing with plugins.
-If you’re a total newbie and aren’t yet familiar with the various effects used in mixing, then this video series will tell you all about them.
+If you’re a total newbie and aren’t yet familiar with the various effects used in mixing, check out Sound Basics – a video series to get you started.

 We’ll get more into mixing in future articles, but even the first step of adjusting the volume of all your tracks so they blend well is part of the mixing process.
 Start there and the more you learn about how to mix properly, the more control you’ll have over how your final track will sound.